Kevin O'Sullivan (baseball): Coaching career

+After his collegiate career, O'Sullivan spent two seasons as an assistant coach at Florida Community College and another two at Florida Atlantic University before being hired as an assistant coach at Virginia in 1996.
+While serving as an assistant at FAU, O'Sullivan coached American Legion Post 271 in Jupiter, Florida, to the semifinals of the 1994 state tournament.
 In 1997, O'Sullivan managed the Bourne Braves, a collegiate summer baseball team in the prestigious Cape Cod Baseball League, and was named coach of the year.
 His Bourne team featured future major leaguer Mark Mulder.

-On September 1, 1998, O'Sullivan was named an assistant coach at Clemson University.
+In 1998, O'Sullivan was named an assistant coach at Clemson University.

-O'Sullivan accepted the baseball head coaching position at the University of Florida on June 13, 2007, replacing Pat McMahon after the Gators failed to receive an NCAA tournament bid in either 2006 or 2007.
+O'Sullivan accepted the baseball head coaching position at the University of Florida offered by athletics director Jeremy Foley on June 13, 2007, replacing Pat McMahon after the Gators failed to receive an NCAA tournament bid in either 2006 or 2007.
 Florida is O'Sullivan's first head coaching job; he is the twenty-first head coach in the history of the Gators baseball program.
 He spent the previous nine seasons as an assistant coach for the Clemson Tigers baseball team of Clemson University under head coach Jack Leggett, first as the Tigers' pitching coach and recruiting coordinator, and later as Leggett's associate head coach.
 During his tenure at Clemson, twenty-nine of the pitchers he coached were selected in the MLB Draft.